 - Xmarks or Google Bookmarks:

-Finally we are left with the inability to synchronize bookmarks.
+Finally, we are left with the inability to synchronize bookmarks.
 One way to solve this is to use Google Bookmarks.
-Gmarks is an addon that adds a menu-item which synchronizes itself with Google Bookmarks.
+Gmarks is an addon that adds a menu item that synchronizes itself with Google Bookmarks.
 Another thing that can be done is to use Xmarks.
 It synchronizes the bookmark items across browsers and computers.

-By using above mentioned addons we would be able to remove most of the drawbacks that Firefox has.
-Lets now divulge further and find out if there is anything more to add to that list.
+By using the above-mentioned add-ons, we would be able to remove most of the drawbacks that Firefox has.
+Let’s now divulge further and find out if there is anything more to add to that list.

 Add Block Plus:

 This addon blocks the unwanted content of a page.
-The advertisements can often be a trouble while browsing and it can worsen the browsing experience.
+The advertisements can often be trouble while browsing, and they can worsen the browsing experience.

-There are plenty of userscripts that provide the same feature as in case of this addon, but they are specific to site.
-This addon maintains a list of sites where they are applicable and automatically displays the next page of either the search result or any forum topic or anywhere the script is available in its database.
+There are plenty of userscripts that provide the same feature as in the case of this addon, but they are specific to the site.
+This addon maintains a list of sites where they are applicable.
+It automatically displays the next page of either the search result or any forum topic or anywhere the script is available in its database.

-This addon disables the auto loading of flash content.
-Flash can be enabled by clicking on them and thus making it very useful when you want to save some bandwidth or you have slow connection.
+This addon disables the auto-loading of flash content.
+Flash can be enabled by clicking on them and thus making it very useful when you want to save some bandwidth, or you have a slow connection.

 Read it later:

 Often while browsing, you would want to save some pages to read it later.
 So as the name suggests, it does the same by saving the page’s URL, and whenever you wish, you can open and read it.